 Dear visitors!
-It’s my first attempt as a literary translator, so, I’m sorry for wrongs and errors.
+It’s my first attempt as a literary translator, so I’m sorry for the mistakes I make.

 Chapter one and, thank God, the last.

-Sometimes it seems to me that I don’t remember when it happened and what city I arrived.
+Sometimes, it seems to me I don’t remember when it happened and what city I had arrived.
 But I remember as well that some of my friends in Moscow asked me to convey something to someone in this city.
 I was good to my friend, so had I kindly agreed to accomplish the request.
 Especially because it was nice woman.
-Usually, I firmly reject the appeals like that, otherwise you work as a postman in your business trip instead of doing your business, just as all your friends cynically say: ‘This is the great friendship.’
+Usually, I firmly reject the appeals like that, otherwise you work as a postman in your business trip instead of doing your business while all your friends cynically say: ‘This is the great friendship!’

 The following event occurred in May.
 In a small pretty town, I met someone and handed something over.
 Short after, I was slowly walking back, thinking deeply about of something incomprehensible.
 I was moving along the old beautiful street.
 There were the small wooden houses on both sides.
 Big shady and flowering trees were in front of them.
 The spring sun was clear in the sky.
 Marvellous place!
 Every particle of air was filled with life and pacific joy of life.